tactlabs/mlwiki/1000-ml-project-ideas.md

 188.
 189.
 190.
-191.Deepfake Detection with .
+191. Deepfake Detection with .
 192. Predict US Elections with Python.
-193. Fake Currency Detection with .
+193. Fake Currency Detection with
-194. Predict Tinder Matches with .
-Age and Gender Detection with Python Autocorrect Keyboard with Python and . in 5 lines of code.
+194. Predict Tinder Matches with Age and Gender Detection with Python Autocorrect Keyboard with Python and in 5 lines of code.
 195. Pencil Sketch with Python.
 196. OpenAI Gym in
 197. Fraud Detection with .